 How to improve your sleep in pregnancy

 You’ll probably have discovered by now that getting the recommended amount of sleep isn’t always possible when you’re pregnant.
-But if you’ve been asking yourself “How many hours should a pregnant woman sleep?” then here are just some of the ways you may be able to get a few more of those zzzz’s every night during the rest of your pregnancy:
+But if you’ve been asking yourself “How many hours should a pregnant woman sleep?” then here are just some of the ways you may be able to get a few more of those zzzz’s every night during the remainder of your pregnancy:

 Upgrade Your Bed and Mattress